• Skip to main content

 • Privacy

-St Cuthbert’s Parish Church stands, almost hidden by the trees, at the western end of Princes Street Gardens, near the corner of Lothian Road in Edinburgh.
+St Cuthbert’s Parish Church stands, almost hidden by the trees, at the western end of Princes Street Gardens, Edinburgh.

 The church, formally known as West Kirk, has played a key role in the religious and cultural life of Edinburgh for centuries.